 Your choice can make a substantial difference.
 Playing music in the Standard TV mode, for example, made the sound feel cramped and narrowed the sound stage so that there was little stereo effect.
 Playing some Steely Dan videos in theater mode, on the other hand, made the sound brighter and widened the sound stage, placing the horns above and the drums off to the side of the picture.
 In Music mode, there was less of the open surround effect, and the Concert mode sounded dull.

-Hisense H9F smart TV features
+Hisense H9F review: Smart TV features

 Hisense uses the Android TV operating system for the H9F.
 It has many benefits, including what is probably the broadest support for a wide array of apps, from Acorn to Vudu.
 And since Google continues to regularly add support for additional apps, you can be assured that the Hisense H9F will stay up to date with streaming services.